JoelBosch90/product-in-perspective/README.md

 To rebuild the images:
 `docker-compose build`

-## Client side config file.
-Inside the `server/Client/source/javascript` directory (and the corresponding `server/Client/public/javascript` directory), there should be a `config.js` file that exports an object called `CONFIG`.
-This allows us to automatically access different API endpoints depending on our environment.
-The `CONFIG` object should have the following properties:
-CONFIG.apiUrl       - String that describes the location of the API.
-CONFIG.storageUrl   - String that describes the location of the public bucket
-                      that houses the 3D models.

 ## Set up your local environment variable.
 The server side of this service will require a few variables that likely depend on local settings.
-You can set these settings in a .env file.
-This file should be in your .gitignore because it should not end up in the repository, because it contains things like database passwords.
+You can set these settings in a `.env` file.
+This file should be in your `.gitignore` because it should not end up in the repository, because it contains things like database passwords.
 The service expects the following environment variables:
 CPORT   - The port that will serve the client.
 CHOST   - The host that will serve the client.